Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

   network, branch, address index, and supported sighash rules.
 - Unknown policy scripts, ambiguous matches, mixed policies, and mixed legacy multisig/policy inputs fail closed.
-- Taproot key-path bypasses and paths that do not require Passport are surfaced explicitly in the review UI.
+- Paths that do not require Passport are surfaced explicitly in the review UI.
 - Relative timelocks cannot exceed the BIP68 encoding limits.
 A per-coin delay of 1.5 years cannot be represented by one `older()` condition; longer calendar schedules require a different construction such as an absolute `after()`.